 Sugar-free rabbit biscuits

 The joy of biscuits is that they can take the shape of absolutely anything you want.
 All you need is a mould and your favourite recipe, which doesn’t have to be sugar-laden!
 There are countless options if you’re looking to substitute Easter eggs for something kinder to your body.
-Take this gingerbread by Deliciously Ella, or her chocolate and chia cookies, add a rabbit-shaped biscuit mould, and you’re ready to bake up a storm.
+Try this 5 ingredient cookie recipe from Deliciously Ella, add a rabbit-shaped biscuit mould, and you’re ready to bake up a storm.